 All additives were added to a weighed sample of bio-diesel, with respect to sequence, the additive is added to the biodiesel.

 After blending, the mixture of biodiesel and additives was tempered at 45-55 °C and mixed until homogenization.
-The homogenization control of the mixture was performed visually, and mixing for all samples was 1.45 hours.At the beginning of the test, additives were added according to the manufacturer's recommendation (100-1100 ppm).
+The homogenization control of the mixture was performed visually and mixing for all samples was 1.45 hours.
+At the beginning of the test, additives were added according to the manufacturer's recommendation (100-1100 ppm).
 During the laboratory tests for these quantities of additional additives, a weak response was found, so the study was continued by increasing the added amount of additives.
-In addition to the test, additives were added at concentrations of 2000 ppm and 5000 ppm.Because of the small effect observed at low concentrations of additives, tests with these concentrations have not been performed.
+In addition to the test, additives were added at concentrations of 2000 ppm and 5000 pp. Because of the small effect observed at low concentrations of additives, tests with these concentrations have not been performed.
 After reviewing the preliminary results and responses, based on the recommendation of one manufacturer, the additive procedure was modified.

 The additive was measured, heated to 60 [deg.]
 C. and then mixed with an organic solvent (toluene), in the ratio of 1: 9 (additive: solvent), and thereafter added to the biodiesel sample.